don-smith/ssb-tutorial/README.md

 # Unplaced tutorial notes

 I'll end up putting this content somewhere sensible.
 For now it's here.

+## Figure out how to use `sbot`

+Right now I'm using `./bin.js` everywhere.
+This could be confusing to others who see `sbot` used throughout the docs and what they are likely to use outside of this tutorial.

 ## Debugging the server process